-- Detect potential failures earlier and prevent past failures from reoccurring
+- Detect potential power plant failures earlier and prevent past failures from reoccurring

 - Manage and control CAPEX